beyzakilic021/Looker-Studio-Migration-Report/README.md

 # Migration Data Analysis

-This project involves a comprehensive analysis of internal migration statistics for the year 2022 provided by the Turkish Statistical Institute (TÜİK).
+This project involves a comprehensive analysis of internal migration statistics for the years between 2016 and 2022 provided by the Turkish Statistical Institute (TÜİK).
 The data was downloaded from the official TÜİK website.

 ## Data Preparation